Blog

 Continuous Improvement:

-There are challenges in even the best-designed performance management and incentive programs.
+There are challenges in even the best-designed performance management and reward systems.
 From ensuring fairness to keeping budgets in check, challenges are inevitable, but they’re not impossible to overcome.

 Challenge 1: Ensuring Fairness and Consistency